jirkapok/GasPlanner/doc/help.md

 | High descent speed | Higher risk of ear (or other cavities) barotrauma | Enlarge the descent duration |
 | Broken ceiling | In user defined part of the dive profile you reach lower depth than current ceiling, which increases risk of DCS | Fix the profile, so always stay bellow the ceiling |

-> That is purpose of this application to reduce these risks!
+> This is the main purpose of this application: to reduce these risks!

 Read more about